 The advent of digital media provides unprecedented access to a wide variety of content, some of which might not be suitable for every viewer.
 Parents can specify and enforce which content is suitable for their families by configuring Parental Controls within Windows Media Center.

 When you turn on Parental Controls, only TV and movie content that does not exceed the maximum allowed rating can be viewed.
 Not all TV and movie content is rated, so you can also configure Parental Controls to block unrated content.
 When you turn on Parental Controls, you specify an access code that you can then use later to access restricted content or to change parental control settings.
 It is recommended that you write the code down for future reference.

 For more information, see What can I control with Parental Controls?

-On the Windows Media Center start screen, scroll to Tasks, click Settings, click General, and then click Parental Controls.
+On the start screen, scroll to Tasks, click settings, click General, and then click Parental Controls.

 Do one of the following:

-To adjust the settings by content in addition to rating, click Advanced.
-There are five areas that you can set restrictions for: fantasy violence, suggestive dialogue, offensive language, sexual content, and violence.
+You can also click Advanced if you want to adjust the ratings settings for more control.
+In Advanced TV Ratings, there are five areas that you can set ratings for: fantasy violence, suggestive language, offensive language, sexual content, and violence.

 Click Change Access Code.

 Enter and confirm a new access code.